qiskit-community/quantum-prototype-template/CONTRIBUTING.md

 Users are encouraged to use Github Issues for reporting issues and requesting features.

-### Ask/Answer Questions and Discuss Quantum Kernel Training
+### Ask/Answer Questions and Discuss Quantum Prototype Template

-Users are encouraged to use Github Discussions for engaging with researchers, developers, and other users regarding quantum kernel training and the provided examples.
+Users are encouraged to use Github Discussions for engaging with researchers, developers, and other users regarding this quantum prototype and the provided examples.

 ### Project Code Style